 Critical reception to Justin Timberlake’s comeback single ‘Suit & Tie’ was mixed, but even those who didn’t appreciate the retro soul track seemed to enjoy JT’s next offering, ‘Mirrors.’
 The crooner sings that he’s found his soulmate: “It’s like you’re my mirror / My mirror staring back at me / I couldn’t get any bigger / With anyone else beside me.”
 The eight-minute track ends with three minutes of falsetto cooing, reminding listeners that Justin is still the king of modern soul-pop.

-Rihanna leads our list of the Top Songs of 2013, a familiar position for an artist who’s used to hitting No. 1.
+Rihanna is the runner-up on our list of the Top Songs of 2013, not a familiar position for an artist who’s used to hitting No. 1.
 Normally RiRi makes us dance, but ‘Stay’ is a vulnerable ballad using little more than piano and vocals to describe a tortured relationship.
 The song introduces the world to the voice of Mikky Ekko, who co-wrote the track, and features one of Rihanna’s most impressive vocal performances as she reveals a more personal and intimate side.

 Katy Perry is fierce and ferocious on 'Roar,' the empowering track from her brand-new album 'Prism.'
 Who would've thought that documenting a dark time in her life could have resulted in such an optimistic song?
 "I am a champion and you’re gonna hear me roar" is the sing-along slogan of the summer.
 Combining Perry’s catchy pop style with a healthy dose of lyrical aggression is a magical formula, so it's no wonder the song shot up the charts so quickly.